 A daily walk is the cheapest health intervention that actually works, and the easiest one to skip silently.
 A nag at walk-o-clock changes the math.

 Set this reminder on WhatsAppTo set a daily walk reminder on WhatsApp, text NagMeLater "Remind me every day at 6:30am to go for a morning walk", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Before the day gets a chance to object.